-Non-derivative financial liabilities (excluding financial guarantees) are subsequently measured at amortised cost using the effective interest rate method.
+Financial liabilities include borrowings, trade and other payables and non-derivative financial liabilities (excluding financial guarantees) are subsequently measured at amortised cost using the effective interest rate method.

 Impairment

 At each reporting date, the entity assesses whether there is objective evidence that a financial instrument has been impaired.
 Impairment losses are recognised in the Statement of Profit or Loss and Other Comprehensive Income.